Please take this anonymous survey to help UPC gather information on our members' perspective on marijuana.

 "Perils of the College Drinking Culture” Forums in 2014

-Fairfax County college-bound students and their parents are invited to attend together one of two regional "Perils of the College Drinking Culture" forums in 2014.
-The highly acclaimed program of the Unified Prevention Coalition of Fairfax County (UPC) will kick off April 29 at Langley High School, and the final forum will be held May 21 at Northern Virginia Community College's Ernst Community Cultural Center in Annandale.
+Two regional "Perils of the College Drinking Culture" forums were held in 2014 for Fairfax County college-bound students and their parents.
+The highly acclaimed program of the Unified Prevention Coalition of Fairfax County (UPC) kicked off April 29 at Langley High School, and the final forum was held May 21 at Northern Virginia Community College's Ernst Community Cultural Center in Annandale.
 The forums aim to prepare families for what students will face at college related to underage and binge drinking.

 PREVIEW THE EDITED, 36-MINUTE DOCUMENTARY; copyrighted by the Gordie Center for Substance Abuse Prevention at the University of Virginia for private use only.
 Duplication, re-broadcast or other use in whole or part without the express permission of the Gordie Center is prohibited.